SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 # Differential Algebraic Equations

-This tutorial will introduce you to the functionality for solving DAEs.
+This tutorial will introduce you to the functionality for solving differential algebraic equations (DAEs).
 Other introductions can be found by [checking out DiffEqTutorials.jl](https://github.com/JuliaDiffEq/DiffEqTutorials.jl).

 !!! note